 All members of staff play specific roles in caring for the girls, and are considered part of the Student Wellbeing team.
 Each person seeks to model and teach the skills needed to build a sense of community and practise clear, direct and open communication.

-Supported by the Deputy Principal – Student Wellbeing, several staff have roles dedicated specifically to student wellbeing:
+Supported by the Dean of Student Wellbeing, several staff have roles dedicated specifically to student wellbeing:

 - Leaders of Student Wellbeing (LoSW)